 Gynecomastia should always be diagnosed by a doctor and never self-diagnose it.
 Your family doctor or a general physician can do a physical examination and confirm it is best to see a doctor who specialises in gynecomastia treatment and surgery.
-These are medical professionals who see men like you on a daily basis and there is absolutely nothing you have to be ashamed of in seeing a doctor.
-Almost all gynecomastia doctors offer an initial complimentary consultation and I encourage e you to make use of that opportunity.
+These are medical professionals who see men with gynecomastia on a daily basis and there is absolutely nothing you have to be ashamed of in seeing a doctor.
+Almost all gynecomastia doctors offer an initial complimentary consultation and I encourage you to make use of that opportunity.
+Diagnosing will also give you an idea of what proportion of breast enlargement is breast tissue and what proportion is chest fat.
 Below is an illustration of one way a doctor may diagnose gynecomastia.

 The patient lies flat on his back with his hands clasped beneath his head.
 Using the separated thumb and forefinger, the examiner slowly brings the fingers together from either side of the breast.
 In patients with true gynecomastia, a rubbery or firm mound of tissue that is concentric with the nipple–areolar complex is felt.
 In patients with pectoral or chest fat or pseudogynecomastia, no such disk or tissue is found.